Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon Accounting

-Motivated by those issues, we propose a comprehensive \emph{flow-based} carbon accounting framework that aligns carbon accounting with physical power grids and power flows.
-This flow-based framework is applicable to both attributional and consequential accounting, and existing pool-based accounting methods can be viewed as a reduced version of it.
-In the following subsections, we present the concept and methods of flow-based attributional and consequential carbon accounting and discuss the critical application issues of this flow-based framework.
+To address these issues, this paper proposes a comprehensive \emph{flow-based carbon accounting} framework that aligns carbon accounting with physical power grids and power flow.
+This flow-based framework is applicable to both attributional and consequential carbon accounting.
+In addition, pool-based accounting methods can be viewed as a reduced version of this framework.
+In the following subsections, we elaborate on the concept and methods of flow-based attributional and consequential carbon accounting, as well as critical application issues.